tinymce/tinymce-docs/plugins/a11ychecker.md

 {{site.premiumplugin}}

-The `a11ychecker` premium plugin enables you to check the HTML for various WCAG & Section 508 accessibility problems.
-It has an auto repair feature that lets a user fix identified problems.
+The `a11ychecker` premium plugin allows you to check the HTML in the editor for various WCAG & Section 508 accessibility problems.
+It has an auto-repair feature that lets the user fix identified problems.

-##### Example:
+##### Example: Enabling the A11yChecker plugin

 ```js
 tinymce.init({